Water line not working

 Plumbing

-The answer to 'water line not working' is that there are several common causes, including frozen pipes, leaks, a problem with the main water shut-off valve, or a blockage in the line.
-Symptoms may include no water flow, low water pressure, or water pooling around the pipes.
+The answer to 'water line not working' is that there are several potential causes, including a frozen or burst pipe, a leak, a blocked line, or a problem with the main water supply.
+Symptoms may include no water coming out of the faucets, low water pressure, or water leaking from the pipes.

 Frequently Asked Questions